Dragon Ball: The Path to Power

-Dragon Ball: The Path to Power (ドラゴンボール 最強への道, Doragon Bōru Saikyō e no Michi), is a 1996 Japanese animated fantasy martial arts adventure film and the seventeenth animated feature film based on Akira Toriyama's Dragon Ball manga, following the first three Dragon Ball films and thirteen Dragon Ball Z films, and the final film in the series to use cel animation.
-It is a reiterating of the original Dragon Ball anime series, this film is a reboot, borrowing the elements from the first Dragon Ball search and the later Red Ribbon storyline.
-It was first released in Japan on March 2 at the Toei Anime Fair, along with the film version of Neighborhood Story.
+Dragon Ball: The Path to Power (ドラゴンボール 最強への道, Doragon Bōru Saikyō e no Michi) is a 1996 Japanese animated fantasy martial arts adventure film and the seventeenth film based on Akira Toriyama's Dragon Ball manga, and the final film in the series to use cel animation.
+It is an alternate retelling of the original Dragon Ball anime series, borrowing story elements from the first Dragon Ball search and the later Red Ribbon Army storyline.
+It was released in Japan on March 2 at the Toei Anime Fair, along with the film version of Neighborhood Story.
 The film was produced to commemorate the tenth anniversary of the original Dragon Ball anime.
-It was also the last theatrically released Dragon Ball film produced up until the release of Dragon Ball Z: Battle of Gods in 2013.
+It was also the last theatrically released Dragon Ball film produced, until the release of Dragon Ball Z: Battle of Gods in 2013.

 Plot

 Goku is a monkey-tailed boy with superhuman strength and skilled in martial arts, living all alone on Mount Paozu.
 One day, after he catches a fish to eat, a girl in a car (Bulma) almost hits him.
 He mistakes the car for a monster and throws it onto its side, but gets shot by Bulma in return.
 He imagines she is some kind of demon, but she manages to convince him she is human, even though she does not have a tail.
-Remembering his dead grandpa’s advice to be nice to girls, he invites her into his house, and there she goes straight for his only keepsake.
-When they go in the house, Goku shows Bulma an orange glowing ball that he believes is his grandpa.
+Remembering his dead grandpa's advice to be nice to girls, he invites her into his house.
+When they enter, Goku shows Bulma an orange glowing ball that he believes is his grandpa.
 All of a sudden, Bulma comes to life and asks if she can have the ball.
 When Goku protests, she brings about two more "grandpas", and explains to him the legend of the Dragon Balls and the Eternal Dragon.
 She offers to let him feel her up to get him to come along, but when that does not work, she tells him it will help him get stronger.
 He agrees, thus starting off a life changing journey.

 Later, in the forest, they are forced to stop because of a bull/ox in the road, who demands the girl.
 Goku ends up fighting the creature, which turns into a robot, and then a bat.
 Unfortunately, by then, his five minutes are up, and he turns back into Oolong, the pig.
 There is no time for apologies though, because Yamcha attacks.
 He demands all the capsules and money they have, but not before Puar recognizes Oolong and yells at him for his perverted antics at Shapeshifting School.
 Yamcha fights Goku, and appears to have the upper hand, until Bulma wakes up.
 This puts him into a state of shock and he is forced to retreat with the help of Puar.